-Hello, I’m Dionne, a 200H RYT yoga teacher, DJ and writer currently based in Bergen, Norway.
+Hello, I’m Dionne, a 200H RYT yoga teacher, DJ and writer based between Bergen, Norway and the UK.

-I hold a twice-weekly residency in Norway´s oldest Kindergaten, Herosalen, Bergen Barneasyl, and lead a weekly art and yoga event in collaboration with KODE the art galleries of Bergen.
+I currently hold a twice-weekly residency in Norway´s oldest Kindergaten, Herosalen, Bergen Barneasyl, and lead a weekly art and yoga event in collaboration with KODE the art galleries of Bergen.
 I also host Norway’s first Yoga Disco concept, as well as hosting events for festivals, workshops and retreats in Norway and the UK.
 In Brighton and London i hold regular classes, workshops and Yoga Disco´s plus collaborate with The Alma Hub Project, an organisation devoted to the art of creative living.

 I have drawn inspiration and experience from a range of places, and seek to combine my passion for creativity and music with the art of yoga.
 Studying a variety of yoga styles for a number of years, i´ve been lucky enough to have met many great teachers along the way on and off the mat.
 This site is a collation of ongoing study of yoga through the blog, tracking my (somewhat excruciating)

 progress, mishaps and “adventures” as a teacher and student during my transition abroad, hopefully learning something in the process.
 There is a collection of playlists curated for classes or listening pleasure, information about yoga events curated in galleries and landmarks, a current and past projects calendar including DJ work and writing, and more.
 Please feel free to have a look around and ask me anything, keep in touch and many thanks for stopping by.